doconnor9/datafun-06-projects/README.md

 * calculating descriptive statistics
 * creating functions
 * using list comprehensions to filter data
-* using matplotlib for visualizations including a bar chart and customized histograms
+* using matplotlib for visualizations including bar charts and customized histograms